brown-cs132-s13/labs/javascript/lab2.md

 ```

 #### 3.`false`
-False is useful for values which are definitely known (like `undefined` or `null`) and definitely false.
+False is useful for values which are definitely known (unlike `undefined` or `null`) and definitely false.

 ### Surprisingly Truthy
-Just an FYI: empty arrays and objects are always `true`.
+Empty arrays and objects are always `true`.
 This is good to know for jQuery, where if you select something that doesn't exist, you'll still end up with a jQuery object (which is truthy).
 So:

 ```
 var $nonExistent = $("#my-box.non-existent");